sinclairzx81/drift/readme.md

 ## Commands

-Drift accepts commands for its arguments.
-Each command is run in sequence.
-When all commands have run; Drift will enter an interactive repl mode similar to the Chrome Console.
-You can pass an zero or more commands to run.
-To have Drift exit once each command is completed, ensure the last command is `close`.
+Drift accepts commands for its arguments where each command is run in sequence.
+When all commands have completed Drift will enter an interactive repl similar to the Chrome Console.
+You can chain multiple commands to create automated workflows.
+To ensure Drift exits once all commands complete, use `close` as the last command.

 ```bash
 $ drift [...command]